 It is transformed into a picturesque Hallmark-type town decked out in small-town warmth and Christmas jingles during the holidays.
 Multicolored Christmas lights crisscross the main streets.
 The town tree is illuminated, and local businesses decorate their store windows.

-This year, they are celebrating with the theme of a “Cinematic Christmas.”
+This year, they are celebrating with the theme of “There’s GNOME Place Like Bedford for the Holidays.”

-A Holiday Open House, with storefronts decorated, kicks off the Christmas shopping season in mid-November.
-They wrap up the last two weeks of November with a Cookie Crunch Contest and a Grinch Scavenger Hunt.
+A Holiday Open House, with storefronts decorated, kicks off the Christmas shopping season the second weekend in November.
+The Holiday Open House offers special deals throughout the town, a Cookie Crunch Contest and it is the start of a GNOME Scavenger Hunt that lasts through mid-December.

-The town’s event page has times and locations of each activity.
+The town’s event page has the times and locations of each activity.

 Bonus: Bethlehem